hpe-dev-incubator/hpe-dev-portal/content/blog/understanding-hpe-greenlake-identity-access-management.md

 | Big and Small (Europe) | HP-EMEA-DMO-DEU-99919 |
 | Big and Small (Japan)  | HP-APJ-DMO-JPN-99920  |

-A Tenant for Big and Small (USA) is created.The main service in this Tenant is HPE GreenLake for Private Cloud.
+A Tenant for Big and Small (USA) is created.
+The main service in this Tenant is HPE GreenLake for Private Cloud.
 This is configured such that the metrics from this service are sent to the Billing Account 'HP-AMS-DMO-USA-99918'.

 Each Department has their own separate User Group, e.g. Department A Users.
 Users from the various Departments are added to the appropriate User Groups.

 A Space 'Main Space' is created within the IAM Service of this Tenant and Resources are added.
 In this case, the Resource for the Billing Account HP-AMS-DMO-USA-99918 and also the Resource for the HPE GreenLake for Private Cloud are added.
 Finally, the User Groups are assigned to the Space with the appropriate Roles.

-A Tenant for Big and Small (Europe) is created.The main service in this Tenant is HPE GreenLake for HPC.
+A Tenant for Big and Small (Europe) is created.
+The main service in this Tenant is HPE GreenLake for HPC.
 This is configured such that the metrics from this service are sent to the Billing Account 'HP-EMEA-DMO-DEU-99919'.

 Each Department has their own separate User Group, e.g. Department D Users.
 Users from the various Departments are added to the appropriate User Groups.

 A Space 'Main Space' is created within the IAM Service of this Tenant and Resources are added.
 In this case, the Resource for the Billing Account HP-EMEA-DMO-DEU-99919 and also the Resource for the HPE GreenLake for HPC are added.
 Finally, the User Groups are assigned to the Space with the appropriate Roles.

-A Tenant for Big and Small (Japan) is created.The main service in this Tenant is HPE GreenLake for ML Ops.
+A Tenant for Big and Small (Japan) is created.
+The main service in this Tenant is HPE GreenLake for ML Ops.
 This is configured such that the metrics from this service are sent to the Billing Account 'HP-APJ-DMO-JPN-99920'.

 Each Department has their own separate User Group, e.g. Department F Users.
 Users from the various Departments are added to the appropriate User Groups.